open-contracts/docs/docs/source/index.rst

 Overview
 ------------

-Open Contracts consist of smart contracts on Ethereum, and off-chain logic bundled in a git repo.
-For now, only GitHub is supported but we may integrate with IPFS in the future.
+Open Contracts consist of smart contracts on Ethereum, and off-chain logic bundled in a git repo, which must be hosted on GitHub for now.

 If you set up your repo correctly, you will automatically create a Web3 page at https://dapp.opencontracts.io/#/github-user/repo-name where users can interact with your contract.
+Anyone can fork your repo to host your contract under their own github username as well.

-In these docs, you will learn:
+Fortunately, the docs are short and simple:

 .. toctree::
    :maxdepth: 2